Does Hafnia Limited (HAFN) Pay a Dividend? (2026)

 Yes.
 Hafnia targets returning about 80% of net profit to shareholders when its net loan-to-value is below a set threshold, resulting in a yield near 8% as of July 2026.
 The dividend is variable, so it rises and falls with freight rates and profit.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with HAFN's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with HAFN's investor relations page or your broker before acting on them.